PhilippeChab/nwscript-ee-language-server/server/tree-sitter/CONFORMANCE.md

 ## Timing probe

-Run `yarn --cwd server/tree-sitter benchmark /absolute/path/to/script.nss` to reproduce the probe.
+The migration-only timing scripts are preserved in [commit cdd19b0](https://github.com/PhilippeChab/nwscript-ee-language-server/tree/cdd19b0/server/tree-sitter).
+In that checkout, run `yarn --cwd server/tree-sitter benchmark /absolute/path/to/script.nss` to reproduce the probe.

 Local Node 24/WASM measurements used five warm-up iterations and 30 measured iterations.
 Each iteration created and indexed a document, appended a newline and reindexed it, then requested local scope, action target, and call context at EOF.
 These are component measurements, not end-to-end editor latency or comparisons with the old parser.